AllenFang/react-bootstrap-table/README.md

 - large columns table

 You can see more about this component on [here](http://allenfang.github.io/react-bootstrap-table/index.html). and example is on [here](http://allenfang.github.io/react-bootstrap-table/example.html).</br>
-Watch <a href='https://github.com/AllenFang/react-bootstrap-table/blob/master/CHANGELOG.md'>CHANGELOG</a> for more detail release notes.
+Check the <a href='https://github.com/AllenFang/react-bootstrap-table/blob/master/CHANGELOG.md'>CHANGELOG</a> for more detail release notes.

 ## Development
 ```react-bootstrap-table``` dependencies on react 0.14.x and Bootstrap 3 written by ES6 and use gulp and browserify for building and bundling.